codewizardshq/docs/docs/python/python-language.md

 3 potato
 ```

-Note that the last number is 3 in the example above, not 4!

 ###### Using the `step` parameter of the `range()` function

 The `range()` function takes a third argument, `step`, which allows you to generate sequences of numbers separated by a given step: